Symptoms, diagnosis & therapy

 Therapy of acoustic neuroma

 Usually, acoustic neuromas larger than 1 inch in diameter are removed surgically, given the general condition of the patient allows it.
-If the tumor is smaller than 1 inch, there usually are two different approaches: The first method consists of waiting and regularly controlling the tumor until it is large enough for surgical removal.
+If the tumor is smaller than 1 inch, there usually are two different approaches: The first method consists of waiting and regularly monitoring the tumor until it is large enough for surgical removal.
 The second option is a so-called stereotactic radiosurgery.
 Hereby the acoustic neuroma is treated with a very high dose of radiation in order to completely destroy it.